-Cash and cash equivalents in the consolidated statement of financial position comprise cash on hand, cash at banks, cash held in investment portfolios and short-term highly liquid deposits with a maturity of three months or less, that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the consolidated statement of financial position comprise cash on hand, cash at banks, cash held in investment portfolios and short-term highly liquid deposits with a maturity of twelve months or less, that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts (if any) and restricted balances as they are considered an integral part of the Group's cash management.
+For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, with a maturity of three months and restricted balances, as they are considered an integral part of the Group's cash management.